After Giving Oakland Schools Measure G1 Money, District Now Taking It Back — Leaving Principals With Yet Another Deficit | East Bay Express

 If the board agrees with their recommendation when it votes in June, schools won’t see the full amount they expected annually until 2019-2020, when most current middle schoolers will have already moved on.

-The issues comes after decades of financial mismanagement from the district that continues to affect school funding.
+after decades of financial mismanagement from the district that continues to affect school funding.
 In 2003, the state had to intervene, granting a $100 million loan after the district ran up a $37 million deficit — and now that loan has to be paid back, including $6 million next year.

 In January, forecasts showed the district was again facing a $30 million deficit.
 A hiring and spending freeze was implemented in the middle of the school year, with the goal to save up to $13 million.

 They fell short of the goal, however, after desperate school leaders spent all they could before the money they were depending on was taken back by the district.
-By March, the a district financial report showed the protocol wasn’t working, and would only save between $1.5-2 million, even though it hit schools hard.
+By March, the a

+district financial report showed the protocol wasn’t working, and would only save between $1.5-2 million, even though it hit schools hard.

 “I went from having somewhere in the neighborhood [of] $85,000 just vacuumed out of my budget,” Betlach said of the cuts.
 “So, into that mess comes this new one [with Measure G1], and we are just like, 'Can we ever get this right?'”

-Note: This post has been updated with a statement from OUSD